bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 <h3>Start Files: Creating a Tabbed Interface with JavaScript</h3>

 Attached is a zip file of the the things you need to begin this exercise.
-A <b>zip file<b> is defined as: a computer file whose contents include one or more files that are compressed for storage or transmission, often carrying the extension .ZIP.
+A <b>zip file</b> is defined as: a computer file whose contents include one or more files that are compressed for storage or transmission, often carrying the extension .ZIP.